 As you may very well know, an av receiver is a device that receives audio and video signals from several sources and uses that to drive loudspeakers, TVs, projectors, etc.

-In terms of the electronics, a receiver is just a broadcast radio tuner and preamplifier/amplifier circuits combined on the same circuit board and in the same device.
+In terms of electronics, a receiver is just a broadcast radio tuner and preamplifier/amplifier circuits combined on the same circuit board and in the same device.

-However, even though receivers already have amplification, in many cases, it is preferred to have a separate amplifier that can properly power your loudspeakers, media center, etc and that you have complete control over.
+However, even though receivers already have amplification, in many cases, it is preferred to have a separate amplifier that can properly power your loudspeakers, media center, etc, and that you have complete control over.

-In such a case, you will need a receiver with preamp out.
+In such a case, you will need a receiver with a preamp out.
 However, the benefits that you get from adding an amplifier to your receiver will depend on several factors: